-One of my favorite brands is SA Wilson Gold Roast Coffee, because it is 48% higher in caffeine and 87% higher in palmitic acid the regular coffee.
+SA Wilson Gold Roast Coffee, because it is 48% higher in caffeine and 87% higher in palmitic acid the regular coffee.
 I do have to say that this coffee is STRONG, and I don’t recommend using it if you are doing multiple coffee enemas a week during a protocol.
 It can be too much, IMHO.
 But for weekly/monthly maintenance coffee enemas, this is a great choice.

 I also really love KION coffee.
-It’s a medium roast, organic, mold/toxin free coffee that is some of the BEST and cleanest coffee that I have found.
+It’s a medium roast, organic, mold/toxin free coffee that is some of the cleanest coffee that I have found.
 While it may not have as much caffeine as the gold roast above, it tends to be a little bit gentler on the body if doing lots of coffee enemas.
 And there is some research that darker roasts help restore glutathione a bit better than lighter roasts.
 I also like that this brand comes in whole bean form so I can grind as I need it, giving me the freshest coffee with the most anti-oxidants.

 How much coffee to use

 I have seen recommendations of 2-4 tablespoons of coffee per enema.
 After doing coffee enemas personally for quite some some and using a high caffeine and high palmitic acid coffee, I use 2 tablespoons of coffee per enema, with all 3 brands that I recomend above.
 Any more feels like too much.